Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

 Was 1000 samples (corresponding to 10000 generations) a sufficient burn in?

 No, not quite.
-Both runs have a dip in the very beginning of the trace that seems to suggest they could have had a bit longer of a burn in period.
+Both runs have a dip in the very beginning of the trace that seems to suggest they could have used a bit longer burn in period.

 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?

-The runs seemed to converge again based on looking at the marginal probability distribution tab again -- I'm about to go home but I'll update this once I actually take a look at the trees and not just the distributions.
+The runs seemed to converge again based on looking at the marginal probability distribution tab again.
+The trees also had the same topology.

 ## Running on empty